Crismaldo2307/harvest-table-co/README.md

 ## 🔌 Connecting n8n + Google Sheets

-1. In n8n, create a workflow that starts with a **Webhook** node (POST) and store the provided URL in `N8N_WEBHOOK_URL` (optional if you want to override the default Make.com webhook bundled with the project).
+1. In n8n, create a workflow that starts with a **Webhook** node (POST) and capture the URL provided by n8n.
+2. Update `app/api/lead/route.ts` to post to that URL instead of the bundled Make.com webhook.
-2. Add a **Google Sheets** node to append the payload to your desired sheet.
+3. Add a **Google Sheets** node to append the payload to your desired sheet.
 Map the following fields:
    - `name`
    - `email`
    - `eventType`